Toussaint-Manzi/realtime-clock-app/README.md

 # Next Realtime Clock App

-This project is a Next.js application that displays the current time in real-time using WebSockets.
+This project is a Next.js application that displays the local time in real-time using WebSockets.

 ## App Preview